-Planning has been approved for a new Brazennose House in Manchester that will be the centrepiece of a regenerated Lincoln Square under an emerging landscape masterplan.
+5plus has achieved planning approval for a new Brazennose House in Manchester that will be the centrepiece of a regenerated Lincoln Square under an emerging landscape masterplan.

 Manchester City planners believe the development by Marshalls CDP and M&G will “act as a catalyst for regeneration by delivering high quality architecture, attractive uses and increased levels of activity within an improved public realm.”